FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 <INF>    69643 [OTAAgent] Received entire update and validated the signature. (ota.c:2654)
 ```

-3. New image boots up and performs a self test, here it checks the version is higher than previous.
-If so it sets the new image as valid.
+3. The New image boots up and performs a self test, where it checks the version is higher than the current version.
+If yes, it sets the new image as valid.

 ```
 <INF>    15487 [OTAAgent] In self test mode. (ota.c:2102)